PAPERS, PRE-PRINTS, REVIEWS

 DNA vaccination involves stimulating an immune response with DNA encoding pathogenic genes or gene fragments, rather than

 immunizing with protein or attenuated virus, as is more conventional.
-Trials of DNA vaccination are taking place for many
+Trials of DNA vaccination are taking place for many diseases,

-presentation may explain DNA vaccination results and guide future strategies.
+DNA vaccination results and guide future strategies.

 Assembly and antigen-presenting function of MHC class I molecules in cells lacking the ER chaperone calreticulin.